antoniskef/Azure_data_eng/README.md

 Firstly create an azure databricks workspace and then create a cluster.
 After create a connection between data lake (raw data) with databricks using app registrations.
 Finally transform data using spark (data_engineering_1.ipynb).

 ## Azure synapse analytics
 Azure synapse analytics could have been used for data ingestion and transformation but in order to learn how to connnect different services the above procedure was chosen.
-Now azure synapse analytics is used for
+Now azure synapse analytics is used for data analysis with sql.